Pmejna/repo-browser/README.md

 * there might be a need to use the API keys.
 * some features might be different in the dev mode and in the production mode. (implementing recaptcha for example)

+Unit Testing is missing (Jest)
+I could use more types accross the board.

 Features I would like to add:
 * sorted table would stay the same after refresh/reload.
 I would add the params to the url.